callstack/linaria/docs/LINTING.md

 "lint:css": "stylelint src/**/*.js"
 ```

-Now, you can run `yarn lint:css` to run the linter.
+Now, you can run `yarn lint:css` to lint the CSS in your JS files with stylelint.

 For more information refer to [stylelint documentation](https://stylelint.io/user-guide/cli/).